cineonizer/weather-app/README.md

 ## Goal

-Create a weather forecast website using [weather API](https://openweathermap.org/api).
+Create a weather forecast website using [OpenWeatherMap API](https://openweathermap.org/api).

 ## Built With